masc-ucsc/livehd/docs/projects_small.md

 The idea is to have a hierarchy view/debug support.
 Some exmples in javascript: https://github.com/wavedrom/inspect or https://8bitworkshop.com "Debug Tree".

+## [small] thread_pool benchmark and locality

+thread_pool is designed to be quite efficient task queue.
+When there are too many tasks, the spawning task executes the code.
+This avoids the spawning overhead.

+There are 2 main enhancements:

+-Create a google benchmark against something like https://github.com/rkuchumov/staccato and generate plots to see how does it compare.

+-We loose a bit of performance due to locality.
+If the task spawn provides a "pointer" hint (lgraph and lnast), we could try to queue the task based on the pointer.
+This may require to change the code a bit.
+One possible option is to have a queue per CPU, and assign/insert on the queue based on address (hash to randomize).
+The main issue would be load invalance.
+If the queue is full, we could decide to insert in another queue with low work (but it will be good to remember that the hint has "migrated" to another queue.
+If all the queues have significant work, it may be better not to spawn.
+The idea is to try some of the CC benchmarks to decide the best thresholds across different cores/systems.)

 ## [medium] Generate Statecharts